adjspecies/work.adjectivespecies.com/posts/engagement.md

 And [a][s] *still* sat here.

 Those few months when I was burning too bright in an attempt to light up vast, crenellated spaces of nothing caught up with me.
-I borrowed a little too much time from the future and that nothing started winning out.
-I wrote a will.
+I borrowed a little too much time from the future and that nothing started winning out. <span style="color: #ccc">I wrote a will.
 I wrote a Note.
 I collapsed again.
-All that nasty stuff.
+All that nasty stuff.</span> <span style="color: #cfc">Again.</span>

 Anyway.